p-raj/p-raj.github.io/what-what-desktop.md

-Desktop Notes

-IF
+# Bad Ideas

 You need bad ideas as much as you need the good ideas from your discussion with the team.

 I used to despise the people coming up with shitty ideas, ideas that clearly did not align with the goal or even are within the boundaries of the discussion.

 I have now realized is that every bad idea helps you and your team build a good idea into a great idea, bad ideas nudges your good idea in a proper direction.

 Bad ideas help you understand the understanding gap your team has on and agenda.

 Another benefit of listening to the bad ideas is that people open up and share their wildest ideas.

 A bad idea is only bad in one context, it could be a great idea in some other context.
 Keeping mind open to ideas is more important than labeling those bad and good.

 ================

-# When to communicate? - the cost of communication is quite high, in terms of time and error.
+# When to communicate?
+The cost of communication is quite high, in terms of time and error.
 While reaching a decision there should be a lot of communication and a lot of discussion.

 Once a certain decision has been made and the tasks have been delegated, ideally there should be no more need of communication, unless the decision needs to be changed.

-While all the parties are busy executing their tasks (and not communicating) the central coordinator's level of anxiety would be increasing, to offset the anxiety there is need for communication, just a health check that everything is alright. anxiety threshold v/s communication time balance.
+While all the parties are busy executing their tasks (and not communicating) the central coordinator's level of anxiety would be increasing, to offset the anxiety there is need for communication, just a health check that everything is alright.

+Balance between - Anxiety-threshold v/s communication-time.

 ================